 How to Potty Train a Spirited Toddler in 5 Easy Steps

 • Potty Party.
 Yes, we are going for a potty party–every time.
 That means, if she potties just a drop or two, we whoop and holler and praise, praise, praise.
 Every.
 Time.
 Consistency is key.
-We’re partying with the Potty Rocker (check out their kickstarter campaign!) after a peepee in this cute instagram…she can doodle on the potty all day after she potties.
+We’re partying with the Potty Rocker after a peepee in this cute instagram…she can doodle on the potty all day after she potties.

 • Flushy-Times.
 Something about flushing makes pottying more fun.
 So, we’re going to flush some stuff.
 Conveniently, the Potty Rocker kit comes with rainbow poop to flush.
 But, we can flush other things–like toilet paper, or real poop.
 We might even flush toothpaste (squirt it out of the tube first and not flush the tube–we’re smarter than that!) or shaving cream.
 The thing is, we just want to make it fun to flush.